gcpcscol/ktk/README.md

   file: "default"
 ```

--   workdir: working folder when working in a namespace.
+- `workdir`: working folder when working in a namespace.

--   path: main path
+- `path`: main path.

--   subdir: namespace specific path
+- `subdir`: namespace specific path.

--   prefix: prefix to remove from the namespace name.
+- `prefix`: prefix to remove from the namespace name.
 Example: `prod-`
     for a namespace like prod-my-app.
 So the path will be
     `/home/user/kubernetes/deploy/my-app` and not
     `/home/user/kubernetes/deploy/prod-my-app`.

--   kubeconfig→path: folder containing the kubeconfig file of the
+- `kubeconfig`:
-    cluster
+  - `path`: folder containing the kubeconfig file of the cluster.

--   kubeconfig→file: name of the kubeconfig file.
+  - `file`: name of the kubeconfig file.

 ### Clusters section